 Bullying can take place outside of school, for example on the street or online.
-Children will be encouraged in assemblies, through PSHCE and IT lessons to report these incidences and the school will work pro-actively to address this as well as bullying within the school day.
+Children will be encouraged in assemblies and PSHE lessons to report these incidents and the school will work proactively to address this as well as bullying within the school day.
 Children will be empowered to help provide a degree of protection to themselves through up to date e-safety teaching and assembly messages.
 Bullying within the community and online is likely to require more use of other agencies such as local police or CEOP/NSPCC.